patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

 });
 ```

-This test will fail because the `MyApp` component loads `app.html` with Ionic elements in it
+This test will fail because the `MyApp` component loads `app.html` with Ionic elements in it.

 ```
  FAIL  src/app/app.component.spec.ts